gSchool/TTP-EXCEL-CONTENT/excel-lessons/overview.md

 <strong>Aside:</strong><br>
 Hello there!

-We’re so glad that you’re in our first-ever remote Data Analytics course.

 We want this course to be perfect for you, but we also know that when a product is new there are always going to be kinks to work out—and you’re part of that process.
-So, do expect some kinks and please report all of them in your bi-weekly surveys so that we’re able to keep improving this course for you and future classes.
+So, do expect some kinks and please report all of them in your weekly surveys so that we’re able to keep improving this course for you and future classes.
 Thank you!
 </div>

 <br>